KiweeEu/apollo-link-watched-mutation/README.md

     SaveTodo: {
       TodoList: ({ mutation, query }) => { /* */ }
     }
+    SavedTodos: {
+      TodoList: ({ subscription, query }) => { /* */ }
     }
+  }
 )
 ```
-By adding this WatchedMutationLink to our networking stack, the exported apollo-client would invoke the callback provided for each cached query named *TodoList* whenever a successful mutation named *SaveTodo* is received.
+By adding this WatchedMutationLink to our networking stack, the exported apollo-client would invoke the callback provided for each cached query named *TodoList* whenever a successful mutation named *SaveTodo* is received, as well as the callback for each subscription named *SavedTodos*.
 If the WatchedMutationLink receives an updated form of the cached data from the callback, it will write that updated data to the cache.

-By monitoring networking traffic, the Link figures out when you may want to update your cache based off a mutation and query and you determine how it should update all in one place.
+By monitoring networking traffic, the Link figures out when you may want to update your cache based off a mutation/subscription and query and you determine how it should update all in one place.

 ## Example usage